Venice Film Festival

 - Some screenings are reserved, but many are open to the public.

-- Passes and multi-entry tickets are available.
+- Passes and multi-entry tickets are also available.

 The Stars and the Red Carpet

-Why Visit Venice During the Film Festival
+Why should I Visit Venice During the Film Festival?

 It’s the perfect time to: